RioV360 AI Safety System for Construction Equipment

 Introduction

-What's changed is the ability to measure that exposure directly, on the machine, in real time — without relying on connectivity, cloud infrastructure, or after-the-fact reporting.
-The RioV360 was built specifically for that environment.
+Recent advancements allow us to measure exposure directly on the machine, in real time.
+The RioV360 was designed specifically for this environment.

 Why Construction Equipment Creates Persistent Blind Spot Risk